Table of Contents

 So, what is the best guitar nut glue?
 We have looked at the reasons for gluing the nut and not using any at all.
 And we have also examined the pros and cons of using glue.
 Now it’s time to choose the best type of glue for the job.

-Titebond and Elmers Wood Glue are better options because they set slowly over time and are much easier to remove when you need to.
+Titebond and Elmers Wood Glue are better options.
+This is because they set slowly over time and are much easier to remove when you need to.
 They will hold the nut in place well enough to prevent it from moving when you play.

 Hide glue is also a good option for gluing the guitar nut in place.
 It sets slowly and is very easy to remove if necessary.
 It’s also less likely to damage the guitar if it’s not used correctly.
 But it’s not as common as the other options.

-Stewmac and other guitar builders normally recommend Titebond, and so we suggest you use it as well, and consider it to be the best glue for guitar nuts.
+Stewmac and other guitar builders normally recommend Titebond.
+And so we suggest you use it as well.
+I consider it to be the best glue for guitar nuts.

-If you do decide to use crazy glue, use only one small drop and try to be as accurate as you can when placing the nut down on the guitar.
+If you do decide to use crazy glue, use only one small drop.
+Try to be as accurate as you can when placing the nut down on the guitar.

 These glue types are good for all guitar nut materials like Tusq, plastic, bone, and synthetics.